-Recorded late in the afternoon on March 14, 2006, at the site of the recently demolished three-story school building that was built in 1917 at Rolfe, Iowa.
-The journal entry was first published on March 16, 2006, on the Rolfe alumni web site at www.rolfealumni.com.
+This journal entry was recorded late in the afternoon on March 14, 2006, at the site of the recently demolished three-story school building that was built in 1917 at Rolfe, Iowa, and was first published on March 16, 2006, on the Rolfe alumni web site.
 Helen is a 1963 graduate of Rolfe High School and is the Rolfe alumni web site editor.

 It is a chilly, breezy day with bright sun and a few wisps of clouds.
 The space where the old, three-story part of the school stood is now simply air.
 Seeing the site at this stage has a much heavier and more mystical impact on me than observing the demolition several weeks ago when the building was knocked down.

 I feel a vast cavern inside me.
 The old building is not here at all—not even the foundation.
 There is an excavated hole in the ground to the north and northeast.
 I suspect those were the only areas where there were basement-level rooms.
 Much of the sub-ground area has been filled with dirt, but there still is the cavern.
 Along the edges are a few large, broken slabs of concrete from a parking lot or sidewalk.